Tag Archives: young adults

 “Teen Expelled, Arrested for Racist Gun Video, Says He ‘Hates Blacks’”

 I’m a pretty avid fan of true-crime (not a podcast band-wagoner but a legit 1980s Ann Rule aficionado) and I know horrific, unspeakable acts of violence have been going on for decades.
+Decades.
 The only difference is now we hear about them daily (thank you, Internet & frenzied mosh-pit of media).
 Seems these stories are appearing more and more frequently and the sheer amount of young perpetrators is more than a little unnerving.

 As a mother, my thoughts inevitably turn to the parents of the accused.
 How did they – how could they – not know something was seriously, horrifyingly amiss with their kids?